ProvisionGenie/ProvisionGenie/Docs/DeploymentGuide.md

 ### 1. App registration for deployment of Dataverse tables

+You will need to register an app in Azure AD in order to deploy the dataverse tables to your tenant.
+You can register the app either using the [Azure portal](#app-registration-for-deployment-of-dataverse-tables-using-azure-portal) or using [Azure CLI](#app-registration-for-deployment-of-dataverse-tables-using-azure-cli)

 #### App registration for deployment of Dataverse tables using in Azure portal

-You will need to register an app in Azure AD in order to deploy the dataverse tables to your tenant.
-You can register the app either in the Azure Portal or in a CLI of your choice (PowerShell, CLI for Microsoft 365, Azure CLI).
-This guide provides you with an option to use the Azure portal and Azure ClI.
-If you prefer to use Azure CLI, please select [App registration with Azure CLI](DeploymentGuide.md#App-registration-for-deployment-of-Dataverse-tables-using-Azure-CLI)

 * Go to [portal.azure.com](https://portal.azure.com)
 * Log in